wpilibsuite/frc-docs/source/docs/romi-robot/hardware.rst

 Romi Hardware & Assembly
 ========================

-.. warning:: We are working hard on getting the Romi documentation complete.
-The documentation here should be enough to get your robot assembled and working.
-Please check back often for updates.

 To get started with the Romi, you will need to have the necessary hardware.

 1. `Romi Kit from Pololu <https://www.pololu.com/product/4022>`__ – Use coupon code ``FIRSTROMI548249`` for a discount.